dgagnon74/apikey/README.md

 # Api Key Service
-This Micro-Service is an enabling system responsibles to manage and provide api keys used by external applications.
+This Micro-Service is an enabling system responsible to manage and provide api keys used by external applications.

 ## Interface Documentation
 API Interface is described using Swagger.
 Which is available online: